 International Programme for the Development of Communication

-The 64th meeting of the Bureau of the Intergovernmental Council of the International Programme for the Development of Communication (IPDC) took place virtually on 11 and 12 June 2020 and approved 49 grassrots media development projects (available in English)
+The 65th meeting of the Bureau of the Intergovernmental Council of the International Programme for the Development of Communication (IPDC) took place virtually on 17 and 18 June 2021.
+Click here to access its decisions.

 The IPDC is the only multilateral forum in the UN system designed to mobilize the international community to discuss and promote media development in developing countries.
 The Programme not only provides support for media projects but also seeks an accord to secure a healthy environment for the growth of free and pluralistic media in developing countries.